FreddieHoy/THE-test-BE/Readme.md

 > SELECT data->>'id', data->>'institution_id', (data->>'year')::integer, (data->>'students_total')::integer, (data->>'undergraduates_total')::integer, (data->>'postgraduates_total')::integer, (data->>'staff_total')::integer, (data->>'academic_papers')::integer, (data->>'institution_income')::integer, (data->>'subjects')::JSON
 FROM temp2;

-#### There we go I now have all the data in a postgres database
+**There we go I now have all the data in a postgres database!!**

 ---

-### Going to create an api now to interact with the data
+## Going to create an api endpoint  to interact with the DB.

 It's going to be node.js express.js.

+Data for submissions could be sent from a client like where it has come from as JSON.

+So I want to just built an endpoint that takes JSON add tries to add that to the database.

+I can actually try to parse the JSON object with TS and then add it to the DB.
+So it would be a different process they just reading from a JSON file.
+So if another json file was found this end point would handle adding the results to the DB.

+Okay I've created a endpoint POST /submissionsJSON

+I've written how I would handle parsing the JSON data and how I would use a type guard to ensure the data is safe..

+**What I'm really interested in** is the issue around the **subjects** attribute.

+The subject fields can't be made into there own table because the entities values change on every submission.

+It would create the exact same number of entities on Submissions table as the Subjects table...
+Maybe that's good?

+It would mean giving EVERY subject option an id.
+And then the subjects prop would be an array of foreign keys?!
+Maybe that would work nicely??

+# Conclusion

+I'm going to end this here.
+Definetly learned quite a bit about using postgres, docker containers and interacting JSON with DBs.

+I want to learn more about storing this 'subjects' data case.
+Will ask around!

 ---